pawank0411/Seat-Booking/README.md

 # Seat-Booking
-## an app to book seats for busses
+An app to book seats for buses.